Hospital Price Transparency Machine-readable File: Compliance Overview

 3. Civil monetary penalty (CMP) will then be enforced

 a.
-All those that have received CMPs are posted and made publicly available on the CMS website
+All those that have received CMPs are posted on the publicly available website

 c.
 Rate of CMP is as follows: